China extends holiday, businesses shut as virus toll rises to 81

 Li is the most senior leader to visit Wuhan since the outbreak began.
 Clad in a blue protective suit and mask, he inspected efforts to contain the epidemic and spoke to patients and medical staff, the government said.

 The government is extending the week-long Lunar New Year holiday by three days to Feb.
 2, in a bid to slow the spread of the virus.
-The Lunar New Year is usually a time for millions of people to travel, but many have had to cancel their plans because of travel curbs over the virus.
+The Lunar New Year is usually a time for travel by millions, but many have had to cancel plans because of curbs over the virus.

 Wuhan is already in virtual lockdown and severe limits on movement are in place in several other Chinese cities.

-The city of 11 million clamped down further on Monday, announcing the suspension of visa and passport services until Jan.
-30.
+The city of 11 million clamped down further on Monday, suspending visa and passport services until Thursday.

-Despite the curbs, the mayor of Wuhan said on Sunday that five million people had left the city for holidays and other reasons.

 Images from Wuhan showing hospital corridors packed with people seeking treatment have circulated on social media, along with complaints of soaring prices for essentials such as vegetables.

-Chinese leaders have called for transparency in the crisis, after public trust was eroded by the cover-up of the spread of Severe Acute Respiratory Syndrome (SARS), a coronavirus that originated in China and killed nearly 800 people globally in 2002 and 2003.
+Chinese leaders have urged transparency in the crisis, after public trust was eroded by the cover-up of the spread of Severe Acute Respiratory Syndrome (SARS), a coronavirus that originated in China and killed nearly 800 people globally in 2002 and 2003.

 Much is not known about the newly identified coronavirus, including how easily it spreads and just how dangerous it is.
 It can cause pneumonia, which has been deadly in some cases.

-Chinese National Health Commission Minister Ma Xiaowei said on Sunday the incubation period could range from one to 14 days, and the virus was infectious during incubation, unlike SARS.
+National Health Commission Minister Ma Xiaowei said on Sunday the incubation period could range from one to 14 days, and the virus was infectious during incubation, unlike SARS.

+That compares with a World Health Organisation (WHO) estimate of two to 10 days for the incubation period.

+“Understanding the time when infected patients may transmit the virus to others is critical for control efforts,” the WHO said.

 The virus is believed to have originated late last year in a Wuhan market illegally selling wildlife.
-It has spread to other cities including Beijing and Shanghai, as well as more than 10 countries including France, Japan and the United States.
+It has spread to other cities, including Beijing and Shanghai, as well as more than 10 countries including France, Japan and the United States.

 Australia confirmed its fifth case on Monday involving a woman on the last flight out of Wuhan to Sydney before China’s travel ban.

+One father of two, Nathan Wang, told the ABC his wife was stuck in Wuhan with the children.

+“We absolutely want the children to come back, because hospitals in Wuhan are overwhelmed,” he said.

-Airports around the world have stepped up screening of passengers from China, although some health experts have questioned the effectiveness.
+Airports around the world have stepped up screening of passengers from China, although some health experts have questioned its effectiveness.

-The World Health Organisation (WHO) last week stopped short of calling the outbreak a global health emergency, but some health experts question whether China can contain the epidemic.
+Last week the WHO stopped short of calling the outbreak a global health emergency, but some health experts question whether China can contain the epidemic.

 WHO Director-General Tedros Adhanom Ghebreyesus is due to travel to Beijing to meet officials and health experts.